-Behavioral segmentation or behavioral targeting is a segmentation strategy that identifies consumers based on what they do.
+Behavioral segmentation, or behavioral targeting, is a segmentation strategy that identifies consumers based on what they do.
 A behavioral segment is not focused on what they do for a living, but rather the behavioral pattern of actions they take in their daily lives.
 The key consumer behavior that is especially important to look at is how they directly interact with your brand or in the proximity of your brand (e.g., you offer insurance and the consumer is educating themselves on how auto insurance works using Google).
-Behavioral segmentation in marketing requires a marketer to pay attention to customer behavior like the purchasing behavior of an existing customer or the behavior patterns of a target audience to alter a brand’s marketing message, increase brand loyalty and solidify customer retention.
+Behavioral segmentation in marketing requires a marketer to pay attention to customer behavior, such as the purchasing behavior of an existing customer or the behavior patterns of a target audience, to alter a brand’s marketing message, increase brand loyalty and solidify customer retention.

 Behavioral market segmentation differs from demographic segmentation and geographic segmentation because it’s less concerned with someone’s age, how much they earn or in which zip code they reside.
 It differs from psychographic segmentation because it’s not concerned with their personality, values, opinions, attitudes or lifestyles.

 Rather, behavioral segmentation in marketing looks at an individual’s actions.
 A marketer must look at the customer behavior or customer journey of their brand’s target audience.
 What consumer behavior has been exhibited historically?
 What are they doing on my website or app recently, or even at this very moment?
 And what does it say about how we can best serve their needs to make them a potential customer?